ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

    * **Translate** - Use to translate the source IP to the VPN server private IP before it is sent out from the VPN server, making your VPN client IP invisible to the destination devices.
 1. Click **Save**.

-You can select **Edit** from the overflow menu of the VPN server route to change the name of your route.
+You can select **Edit** from the Actions menu of the VPN server route to change the name of your route.
 {: note}

-## Deleting a route using the UI
+## Deleting a route by using the UI
 {: #delete-route-ui}
 {: ui}